 Ex Works Factory means the seller will make the goods available, in suitable packaging, for the buyer’s collection at the factory door.
 The seller doesn‘t need to load the goods onto the truck at the factory but, if they do, it’s at the buyer’s risk.

+Some buyers prefer to use Ex Works terms because they want complete control over transport of the goods and would prefer to keep communication with the seller minimal.
 When a buyer organises the shipment, they can contact the shipping line rather than having to go through the seller.

-They buyer can shop around for the best price on shipping and know they aren’t paying any markup that a seller may impose to cover their time.
+Another benefit of Ex Works terms for buyers is that it allows them to shop around for the best price on shipping and know they aren’t paying any markup that a seller may impose to cover their time.

-The seller can concentrate their time and effort on producing more goods.
+When an order uses EXW international trade terms, the seller doesn’t get involved in the delivery of goods - it’s the Incoterm with the minimum obligation for the seller.
+The seller can also concentrate their time and effort on producing more goods, which gives them the opportunity to increase profitability.
 They can concentrate on manufacturing and not have to worry about using a staff member that understands freight costs.

 If a buyer is new to importing, they may not have factored in all costs such as the export licence.
 It takes time to organise the paperwork, quotes and deal with multiple suppliers; time a busy buyer may not have.